IIIF/cookbook-recipes/recipe/0139-geo-assertion/index.md

 ```

 ### Example 2
-In this example, the Agent does own the resource.
-The Agent still wants to use Annotation to describe the resource and wants to put that Annotation directly on the resource.
+In this example, the agent does own the resource.
+The agent still wants to use Annotation to describe the resource and wants to put that Annotation directly on the resource.
 This can be done using an AnnotationList.
 ``` json-doc
 {
    "@context":"http://iiif.io/api/presentation/2/context.json",